Pom Pom (album): Background

 The track "Put Your Number in My Phone" was released as the first single off the album on August 9, 2014.
 The music video for the track was released in September 2014.
 The music videos for the tracks "Picture Me Gone" and "Dayzed Inn Daydreams", both directed by Grant Singer, were released on November 4, 2014 and January 26, 2015, respectively.
-The latter video stars the Mau-Mau's frontman Rick Wilder.
+The latter video stars the Mau Maus frontman Rick Wilder.

 Promotion

 Pink recalled that he "didn’t even get to promote the record per se.
 I was just put on a very strange track of trying to double down or back up on things I said or supposedly said or said in response to someone.
 It was like going down a rabbit hole of retardation."
 Shortly before the album's release, Pink reported to the online journal Faster Louder that "Interscope are calling me to help write Madonna's record.
 They need something edgy.
 They need songwriting.
 She can’t just have her Avicii, her producers or whatever, come up with a new techno jam for her to gyrate to and pretend that she’s 20 years old.
 They actually need songs.
 I’m partly responsible for that return-to-values thing."
 The comments attracted the attention of Grimes, who called it "delusional misogyny" on her Twitter.
 Pink dismissed the subsequent controversy as "clickbait journalism.
 The media lies to us all the time, and we always believe the media.
 Then Grimes – who’s completely stupid and retarded to believe any of it – jumps in and has her two cents.
 I'm not a misogynist. ...
 I was only repeating what Interscope told me about why they needed me.
 They’re not my opinions."